trsteel88/platformsh-docs/docs/src/domains/checklist.md

 The use of HA or EV certificates is the main reason why you may wish to use a third party issuer rather than the default certificate.
 If you use wildcard routes, you need a custom certificate.

-If you do wish to use a 3rd party certificate, ensure it is purchased and active prior to going live.
+If you do wish to use a 3rd party certificate, ensure it's purchased and active before going live.

-## 4. (Optional) Configure your CDN
+## 4. (Optional) Configure your Content Delivery Network (CDN)

 If you are using a CDN, either one included with an Enterprise plan or one you provide for a self-service Grid project, ensure that your CDN account is registered and configured in advance.